Naval Medical Center Camp Lejeune recognized for care of organ donor

 |0

-This work, Naval Medical Center Camp Lejeune recognized for care of organ donor, by PO2 Justin Woods, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Naval Medical Center Camp Lejeune recognized for care of organ donor, by Riley Eversull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.